Mendoncaa/LAPR2/docs/sprintB/us002/04.tests-and-implementation/Readme.md

-# US006 - Create a Task
+# US002 - As an HRM, I want to register a job.

 ## 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is not possible to create an instance of the Job class with null values.

 	@Test(expected = IllegalArgumentException.class)
 		public void ensureNullIsNotAllowed() {
-		Task instance = new Task(null, null, null, null, null, null, null);
+		Job instance = new Job(null);
 	}

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.
+**Test 2:** Check that it is not possible to create an instance of the Job class with a name containing special characteres or digits - AC1.

 	@Test(expected = IllegalArgumentException.class)
-		public void ensureReferenceMeetsAC2() {
+		public void ensureNameMeetsAC1() {
-		Category cat = new Category(10, "Category 10");

-		Task instance = new Task("Ab1", "Task Description", "Informal Data", "Technical Data", 3, 3780, cat);
+		Job instance = new Job("Ab1");
 	}

 _It is also recommended to organize this content by subsections._